brendenk1/BluetoothStack/README.md

 * Provide a Combine interface for Bluetooth system status & authorization states
 * Provide a simplified interface to troubleshoot the system
+* Provide a simplified interface to scan for peripherals with simplified error reporting

 ## Components